Azure/terraform-provider-acsengine/README.md

 The Azure Container Service Engine Kubernetes Terraform Provider allows you to create and manage [ACS Engine](https://github.com/Azure/acs-engine) Kubernetes clusters with a simple Terraform configuration.
 Other container orchestrators are not supported.

-Note: This is very much still a work in progress (by an intern) :)

 This started out as a fork of [terraform-providers/terraform-provider-azurerm](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/azurerm) so a lot of code is inspired-by-slash-taken-from that repo.

 ## User Guides